 May Day is many things to many people.
 Etymologically, it is a homophone (same sounding word) for the international call for help.
 It is a corruption of the French imperative “M’aidez” meaning “Help me!”
-As a holiday it is claimed by many.
+It is a holiday claimed by many.

-In 1886 it was co-opted as an international workers day or labor day to celebrate the 8-hour workday movement, following national strikes in the US and Canada.
+In 1886 it was co-opted as an international workers day or sometimes called Labour Day to celebrate the 8-hour workday movement, following national strikes in the US and Canada.
+The May 1 date was chosen to commemorate the Haymarket affair in Chicago that occurred on May 4, 1886.
 Later, the French declared May 1 the International Working Men’s Association holiday in 1889.
+For most countries that observe this day, most do it on May 1.
+The US and Canada observe Labor/Labour Day on the first Monday in September as a 3-day weekend.
+Historically, it has been promoted by alternatively the International Labour Movement, Anarchists, Socialists, and Communists.
 Some countries consider May Day a bank holiday.
 This “Labor Day” is on one of the non-holy days in the calendar.

 Day of Prayer

-Often, May 1st also marks the National Day of Prayer in the U.S. This day of non-sectarian prayer is observed on different days during the first week of May and goes back to 1775 when the first day of prayer was declared when the Continental Congress “designated a time for prayer in forming a new nation.”
+Often, May 1st also marks the National Day of Prayer in the U.S., though this year it falls on May 2.
+This day of non-sectarian prayer is observed on different days during the first week of May and goes back to 1775 when the first day of prayer was declared when the Continental Congress “designated a time for prayer in forming a new nation.”
 President Lincoln proclaimed a day of “humiliation, fasting, and prayer” in 1863.
 In 1952, a joint resolution by Congress, signed by President Truman, declared an annual, national day of prayer.
 In 1988, the law was amended and signed by President Reagan, permanently setting the day as the first Thursday of every May.

 How will you observe May Day?

 Bill Petro, your friendly neighborhood historian